TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "German and Original Language (German.DL) - [Click to show/hide]"

-    Recognize movies that includes german audio together with the original language where the indexer provides correct information.
+    Recognize movies that includes German audio together with the original language where the indexer provides correct information.
 Will rename the release.
-This CF will also match all german DL/MLs once they are downloaded as mediainfo will detect all languages.
+This CF will also match all German DL/MLs once they are downloaded as mediainfo will detect all languages.

 ??? example "JSON - [Click to show/hide]"